Guddiguy/Guddiguy/README.md

 - 👋 Hi, I’m @Guddiguy
 - 👀 I’m interested in computer programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on bg projects in the future
+- 💞️ I’m looking to collaborate on big projects in the future
 - 📫 How to reach me osenigoodnews@email.com

 <!---